GooseCTF/CTF-Writeups/2018/csaw-quals/shellpointcode/README.md

 |           0x000008a6      c9             leave
 \           0x000008a7      c3             ret
 ```
-We are not too saddened by this: we already have an overflow site.
+We are not too saddened by the fact: we already have an overflow site.
 The stack layout in `sym.nononode` is this:
 ```
   ----------- <- rbp